 The impact of a BrainChild program often shows in physical improvements first.
+Running, for example.

 B on Saturday 28 March at the final of the Junior House Rugby Tournament – which his team won by too many tries!